jeffvan98/demo8020/src/install.md

 1. Prerequisites

-- ingress-nginx and oauth2-proxy must be installed (including supporting Entra Application) and configured before installing this application.
+- ingress-nginx and oauth2-proxy must be installed (including supporting Entra Application) and configured before installing this application
+   - Note: oauth2-proxy installation is assumed to be specific to this namespace; in other words, an example would be: auth-oncology and oncology namespaces; or auth-cardiology and cardiology  In these examples, oauth2-proxy is in the auth-XXX namespace and the app is in the XXX namespace.
 - key-vault - the demo requires an instance of key vault
+   - inside this keyvault, you'll need to create a secret to hold the mongo db connection string (see below); for convenience, call this secret: mongo-connection
 - storage account - both the report-writer and dashboard-web-application write and read from a blob storage container
 - report-writer application:
    - this part of the application is designed to perform a simple query against a mongo database.